QDeltaSoft/qradiopredict/README.md

 <strong>It is not recommended to tick the clutter checkbox when generating 2D plots.</strong>

 - Placing the mobile station on the map: click the top left button, the choose a location on the slippy map and double click on the map.
 You can't delete the mobile station from the map, but you can reposition it anywhere.
 - Placing a ground station: click on the second button from top left, the choose a map location and doubleclick on the map.
 You can then proceed to edit the station parameters in the tab on the left.
 Make sure to fill in the relevant fields, and press the Save button lower left.
 You can only have maximum four ground stations at a time.
 For now, antenna type and radiation pattern is not yet implemented.
+If you want to reposition a ground station, fill in the coordinates in the bottom left boxes and click Save.
 - Placing a waypoint: click the third button (which looks like a flag), choose a location on the map and doubleclick.

 You can delete a waypoint or a ground station by pressing the red X button on the lower left.